Radnen/link.js/README.md

 *	none(fn)         - checks to see if all items do not satisfy the predicate ''fn''.
 *	reduce(fn, memo) - reduces the results, starting at memo, or if not, the first item.
 *	sample(num)      - randomly selects 'num' elements, without repeats.
+*	swap(a, b)       - swaps the items at indices a and b.
 *	random(num)      - randomly selects 'num' elements, with repeats.
 *	sort(fn)         - sorts the resulting list with given function, or uses JS default.
 *	toArray()        - returns an array.